archfrog/KioskForge/docs/Manual.md

 * Rotating normal and touch-panel displays.

 Please notice that the kiosk needs either internet access or a real-time clock (RTC) for its automatic, daily maintenance to work properly.
-If the kiosk does not have internet access, it should be either a PC or a PI5 with an RTC backup battery.
+If the kiosk does not have internet access, it should be a Pi 5 with an RTC backup battery.
 At this time, we cannot recommend using PI4Bs without internet access.
 The best is that the kiosk has internet access all the time.

-**NOTE:** Intel Compute Sticks freeze randomly with Ubuntu Server 24.04.x so they are *not* supported at all.

-**NOTE:** The PC target is being worked on at present.

-**NOTE:** Prelimary support for Raspberry Pi 5 has been added, but it is not mature yet.
+**NOTE:** Support for Raspberry Pi 5 has been added, but it is not mature yet.
 Audio has not been tested yet on Pi5.

 ## Overview
 This chapter aims to give you a basic understanding of how use KioskForge.